-There is not a set in stone protocol on how often you should train each muscle group, nor a prefect training frequency because they are strictly intertwined with volume per workout and intensity, as well as training age.
+There is not a set-in-stone protocol on how often you should train each muscle group, nor a perfect training frequency because they are strictly intertwined with volume per workout and intensity, as well as training age.

 However, as a general rule the more often you train the same muscle group, the better and faster the results providing that training frequency does not exceed your recovery capacity.

 Train Each Muscle Group As Often As It Is Fully Recovered